Aziz Behich: Dundee United

+Return to Melbourne City

+After parting ways with Dundee United, Behich signed a two-year deal for Melbourne City on 6 August 2023.
+This marked his return to the club after nine years overseas.

+Al-Nassr (loan)

+On 31 January 2024, while on Asian Cup duty with the Socceroos, he joined Al-Nassr on loan for the remainder of the 2023–24 season.
+The loan fee was reported to be around $2 million AUD.

+Captain of Melbourne City

+At the start of the 24/25 season, Aziz Behich was appointed captain of Melbourne City Football Club.

 International career

 Behich was called up to the Australia Under-23 side by coach Aurelio Vidmar for a friendly match against Japan's Under-23 side at the Tohoku Denryoku Bigswan Stadium, Niigata on Wednesday 1 June 2011.
 Behich was selected to play against Yemen's under-23 side for the Football at the 2012 Summer Olympics – Men's Asian Qualifiers Preliminary Round 2.
 On 14 June 2011, in preparation for the 2012 AFC Men's Pre-Olympic Tournament, Behich featured in a 6–0 win against Singapore under-23 where he scored Australia's sixth goal in the 90th minute.
 On 19 June 2011 Behich played in Australia's first-leg 3–0 win against Yemen.
 Four days later he played in the second leg which resulted in a 4–0 win to Australia on 23 June.

 Behich was called up to the Australian national team by Holger Osieck for a friendly match against South Korea on 14 November 2012, where he made his debut.

+Behich scored his first international goals on 9 December 2012 against Chinese Taipei at the Hong Kong Stadium during the 2013 EAFF East Asian Cup.

+He was included in Ange Postecoglou's 2015 AFC Asian Cup-winning squad where he played 2 matches as Australia won the tournament on home soil.

-In May 2018 he was named in Australia's 23-man squad for the 2018 World Cup in Russia.
+In May 2018 he was named in Australia's 23-man squad for the 2018 World Cup in Russia after being involved in the previous summer's Confederations Cup.

+Behich was also called up to the Australia squad by manager Graham Arnold for the 2022 FIFA World Cup where he started all 4 matches during Australia's campaign to the Round of 16.
+Behich made a run past Argentinian defenders and had a chance at an equalising goal in the dying seconds of the Round of 16 game, but his shot was stopped by Emi Martinez.
+Behich was also a prominent member of Australia's squad in the 2023 AFC Asian Cup and all rounds of the 2026 World Cup qualifiers.

 Personal life

 Behich is a Muslim of Turkish Cypriot origin, son of immigrants to Australia from Cyprus.

-For this reason he was eligible to represent Turkey, Cyprus or Australia, eventually choosing the last.
+For this reason he was eligible to represent Turkey, Cyprus or Australia, eventually choosing the latter.